 Given the importance of small businesses, the NRPB, as an implementing agency of the Trust Fund, launched the Enterprise Support Project (ESP).
-This project aims to support their recovery through direct financial assistance in order to contribute to the restoration of economic activity in Sint Maarten.
+This project aims to strengthen their recovery and increase the resilience of businesses in Sint Maarten.
 This involves cooperation with financial institutions, such as commercial banks and social lenders, that offer loans and grants to assist small businesses and enhance their services.

 How do we support small businesses?

-Eligible enterprises can combine the three packages.
+Eligible enterprises can combine the two packages.
 However, the total application cannot exceed $150,000 for existing businesses and $85,000 for new businesses.
 Businesses cannot exceed $65,000 in grants.

 Watch the video to learn more!